Hike, paddle and overnight off-grid in Haliburton Highlands

 Dinner and breakfast are both served in the pavilion.
 Meals are catered to your dietary preferences or restrictions, with an emphasis on fresh, local and seasonal ingredients, including Winterdance’s very own pure, natural maple syrup.
 You’re invited to bring a bottle of your favourite wine for dinner.

-After a restful sleep (we mentioned the mattresses are super comfy, right?), enjoy a hearty breakfast.
+After a restful sleep, enjoy a hearty breakfast.
 Then it’s time to hit the trails again on an unhurried hike back to civilization.

 The Winterdance Cabin Experience is available from early summer through to mid-October and can accommodate a maximum of 6 adults (2 per cabin) on each tour.
 Note: your guide will stay in the fourth cabin.
 Kids 12 and up are also welcome, just ask for more details.
 Haliburton Highlands is approximately a 3 hour drive north of Toronto and over 3.5 hours west of Ottawa.